BobGerman/Ignite24-Labs/LAB-441/instructions-skillable-ignite24.md

 In a web browser:

 1. In the address bar, type +++https://lodsprodmca.sharepoint.com/sites/productmarketing+++ and navigate to the Product marketing SharePoint site.

+> NOTE: The site is called "productmarketing" even though it's a product support agent.
+Please suspend disbelief; this is only a lab!

 1. In the left hand menu, select **Documents** to view the documents
 1. Examine the documents contents